-Mercury Security & Facilities Management has 15 years’ experience of keeping people and property secure and to help make this winter a safe one for everyone, the Lisburn-based company has compiled a list of tips to keep the burglars away and prevent Halloween from turning into a real nightmare.
+In a bid to help make this Halloween a safe one for everyone, Mercury Security & Facilities Management has compiled a list of tips to keep burglars away and prevent Halloween from turning into a real nightmare.

-“Most home burglaries are carried out by opportunists who take advantage when you have forgotten to lock a door, or close a window properly – an easy thing to do when you have excited children keen to get out and enjoy the fun.
+“We have found that most home burglaries are carried out by opportunists who take advantage of an unlocked door or open window – easy things to do when you have excited children keen to get out and enjoy the fun.

 “In addition, bogus callers are also known to take advantage of Halloween, a time when many of us enjoy opening our front doors to youngsters who are out trick or treating.